bbatsov/prelude/README.md

 with Linux & OSX, so there are Windows related problems from time to time.
 This situation will probably improve over time.

-## Share the knowledge

-[EmacsWiki](http://emacswiki.org) collects useful resources for working with GNU Emacs.
-Please, take the time to peruse and improve them as you accumulate knowledge about Emacs.
-Prelude makes this especially easy, since it bundles

 ## Known issues

 Check out the project's